 Research is vital to our goals of better understanding OCD and related disorders, and improving treatment.
 To help achieve these goals, the IOCDF awards research grants to promising studies thanks to generous donors from within the OCD community.

-Since 1994, the IOCDF has awarded over $7 million in research grants, and continues to offer research grant awards annually.
+Since 1994, the IOCDF has awarded $8 million in research grants, and continues to offer research grant awards annually.
 The Michael Jenike Young Investigator Awards, which help build OCD research programs and keep junior researchers interested in studying the field of OCD and related disorders, are offered every year.
 The Breakthrough and Innovator Awards, which fund the work of senior researchers as they pursue large-scale projects that help us better understand and treat OCD, are offered in alternating years.

 What can an IOCDF Research Grant Award help us learn about OCD and related disorders?